tropicbliss/cuprite/README.md

 # cuprite

-A fast and simple to use Minecraft server backup daemon.
+A fast and simple Minecraft server backup daemon.

 ## Install